Archie Byron

-Archie Byron (1928-2005) was an American sculptor, painter, small business owner, city councilman for the city of Atlanta (1981-1989), and political activist.
+Archie Byron (1928–2005) was an American sculptor, painter, small business owner, city councilman for the city of Atlanta (1981–1989), and political activist.
 He claimed to have co-founded the first African-American owned detective agency.
 He is best known for his relief sculptures which he created using sawdust, water and glue.
 He would just as often paint his "sawdust art" as he would allow the natural hues of the drying wood to stand alone without augmentation.

 Life

 Byron was born on February 2, 1928 (Groundhog Day) in the Buttermilk Bottom district of Atlanta, Georgia.
 His father was a musician who ran a teaching studio on Auburn Avenue and his mother was a seamstress.
 He was named after his mother's mother, Archie, who was half English and half Native American (unidentified tribal specifics).
 His mother and father had nine children and Byron was raised primarily by his aforementioned grandmother, Archie.
 He and all of his siblings attended Catholic school in Downtown Atlanta and catechism on weekends.

 Byron's father performed at the same church that Martin Luther King Jr.'s family attended.
 Byron and King were childhood friends.
-In fact, after Dr. King's assassination, Byron's security company provided bodyguards and surveillance for the King family.
+In fact, after King's assassination, Byron's security company provided bodyguards and surveillance for the King family.
 Despite their close relationship, Byron nor his family ever marched with King's movement because of King's stance against bearing arms, especially during peaceful protests.
 Byron recalled, "I always said that I would not march unless they would let me carry my shotgun."

 Byron joined the U.S. Navy and served during the end of World War II.
 He saw combat in Okinawa.
 After the war, he returned to Atlanta in 1949 and attended technical college on the G.I.
 Bill and became certified in architectural drafting and bricklaying.
 He married a woman named Joyce and they raised four children together.
 Byron supported his family through 16 years of work as a brick mason and in the construction field.

 Law enforcement always fascinated Byron.
 As a child, he wanted to become a police officer, despite segregation of the police force in Atlanta.
 Even after desegregation of the force in 1945, black officers could not arrest or subdue white citizens and were obliged to call white officers to make arrests.
 At age ten, Byron recalled having his life threatened by a police officer, and he knew then that he wanted to stay critically involved in the criminal justice system.
 Thus, in 1961, he partnered with two other black men and the Fulton County Police Department to create America's first African-American detective agency.
 Four years later, he created his own detective agency as well as a bait and tackle shop, a gun repair shop, a firing range, a security guard training school, and a restaurant.
-From 1981-1989 he sat on the Atlanta city council for District 10.
+From 1981 to 1989 he sat on the Atlanta city council for District 10.

-He died on August 29, 2005 at age 85.
+He died on August 29, 2005, at age 85.